 Day Training and Habilitation Services (DT&H): These are services related to a person's employment or work, self-care, communication skills, socialization, community orientation, transportation needs, emotional development, development of adaptive behavior, cognitive development, and physical mobility.
 It includes training, supervision assistance, and other support activities designed and implemented in accordance with a persons individual service plan to help that person attain and maintain the highest level of independence, productivity, and integration into the community where the person lives and works.
 The ISP for each person requiring a 24-hour plan of care must provide services during the day outside the residence unless otherwise specified in their plan.

-Developmental Disability (DD): Severe, chronic disability attributable to mental/physical impairment, which manifests before age 22 years and is likely to continue indefinitely.
+Developmental Disability (DD): Severe, chronic disability attributable to mental or physical impairment, which manifests before age 22 and is likely to continue indefinitely.
 The disability results in substantial limitations in three or more of the following areas: self-care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living and economic self-sufficiency as well as the continuous need for individually planned and coordinated services.

 Developmental Disabilities (DD) Waiver: The DD Waiver provides funding for home and community-based services for children and adults with developmental disabilities.
-Assessed waiver service needs, as identified in the persons service plan, may be provided in a persons own home, in his/her biological or adoptive familys home, in a relatives home (e.g., sibling, aunt, grandparent, etc.), in a family foster care home or corporate foster care home.
+Assessed waiver service needs, as identified in the persons service plan, may be provided in a persons own home, in his/her biological or adoptive familys home, in a relatives home (for example, sibling, aunt, grandparent), in a family foster care home or corporate foster care home.